abhisheksarkar30/spring-cloud-config/README.md

 For Windows Users:
 1. Must have WSL2 installed on your machines
 2. WSL integration must be active to communicate with the local Docker Daemon Engine.
+3. GitHub self-hosted runners must be downloaded and started in each of the VMs to deploy and each must have uniquely identifiable label since same label indicates any one of VM's runner should perform the task, not all, but we need to deploy in all VMs.

 ### Kubernetes Cluster